For more exciting restaurants and weekend ideas for food lovers, check out our best UK city breaks and foodie day trips from London by train.

 Steak & Honour – best burgers in Cambridge

-Plastic trays, communal and counter seating, and a queue out the door to order from the till don’t necessarily conjure up images of a must-visit restaurant but Cambridge‘s latest, Steak & Honour, is greater than the sum of its parts.
+Plastic trays, communal and counter seating, and a queue out of the door – not necessarily hallmarks of a must-visit restaurant, but Steak & Honour is greater than the sum of its parts.

-A short menu above the equally bijou open kitchen on the ground floor of Steak & Honour displays this three-storey restaurant’s specialty for all to see: burgers.
-It was designed by chef-owners Leo Riethoff and David Underwood, who met while working at Michelin-starred Alimentum in the city before joining forces in Steak & Honour mark I, a vintage Citroën van.
-Another van, and several years and burgers later, and this time the duo have laid roots on Wheeler Street in the city centre.
+A short menu above the bijou open kitchen on the ground floor displays this three-storey restaurant’s speciality for all to see: burgers.
+Chef-owners Leo Riethoff and David Underwood met while working at Michelin-starred Alimentum in the city, before joining forces in Steak & Honour mark I, a vintage Citroën van.
+Another van – and several years and many burgers later – the duo have laid roots on Wheeler Street in the city centre.

 Steak & Honour food